This is our review of the best head torch for dog walking in 2022

 BioLite HeadLamp 200

 This lightweight BioLite headlamp is perfect for dog walkers.
-Not only does it boast four different lighting modes it is rechargeable meaning no more batteries to throw away.
+It boasts four different lighting modes and is rechargeable, meaning no more batteries to throw away.

-We really liked the bright light, non-slip design and the fact you only need one hand to adust the beam downward if needed.
-It lacks the water resistance of some more expensive models but it is showerproof.
+We liked the bright light, non-slip design and the fact you only need one hand to adjust the beam downward if needed.
+It lacks the water resistance of some more expensive models but is showerproof.

-Another of this torch’s key features is that it can be used with the brands light diffusing stuffsack (sold separately) meaning it doubles up as a hanging light for your tent when camping with your pooch.
+Another of this torch’s key features is that it can be used with the brand’s light diffusing stuff sack (sold separately), meaning it doubles up as a hanging light for your tent when camping with your pup.

 How To Choose a Dog Walking Head Torch

-If you’re planning on a nighttime walk that requires a torch, you’d better be sure that the battery pack and power source can last!
+If you’re planning a nighttime walk requiring a torch, you’d better be sure that the battery pack and power source can last!
 When looking for a new torch, check the online reviews for a good indicator of the actual battery expectancy.

 If you’re in the market for a battery-powered light, try looking for rechargeable batteries rather than the standard AA batteries or three AAA batteries.

 This is the most environmentally-conscious option and will allow you to carry a few extras in case the torch loses power.